froudaut/jugglingTB/README.md

 - Poï Flowers from David Lyons
 - realsim from Pedro Teodoro
 - Polyrhythm-Fountain from Josh Mermelstein
+- Causal Diagram Editor from The Juggling Edge

 All of them may be launched from jugglingTB